vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/collections.md

 As seen above, the Exception is mentioned as the reason for the collection error, and the `No collection result was found` message is also shown.
 Using the collection error message along with the `adapter.log` can help trace the cause of the issue.

+### Is there a way to cache data for subsequent collections?

+The containerized adapter does not support caching data between collections.

+### Can I implement on-demand collections?

+The containerized adapter does not support on-demand collections.